lyciav26/Statical-Data-Analysis---Student-Performance/README.md

 The dataset is sourced from Kaggle: Students Performance in Exams It contains information on students' scores in math, reading, and writing, along with categorical variables such as gender, parental education, and lunch type.

+The two quantitative variables I chose to focus on: math score and reading score, along with the categorical variable test preparation.
+These variables are highly relevant to both scores that are achieved by students.

+The main questions I aim to explore are:
+1. Do the descriptive statistics and graphical representations indicate that the variable follows a normal distribution, making it appropriate for further statistical analysis?
+2. Do students' scores in reading and math show a stable correlation across the dataset?

 🎯 Objectives
 The main objectives of the analysis are: